mako-framework/docs/01_getting_started/05_upgrading.md

 #### Query builder

 Passing a `Query` instance to the `Subquery` constructor is deprecated and will stop workingin in `7.0`.
-All you have to do to future proof your application is to build your subquery queries using a closure.
+All you have to do to future proof your application is to build your subqueries using a closure:

 ```
 $subquery = new Subquery(function($query)